chas-academy/u02-redesign-grupp-5/docs/4SprintFour.md

 Matewos: work on member page and get the index page more rsponsive to bigger screen, find out if the scss is compiling the right way.

-Lolo: update sprint doc, edit content index.
+Lolo: Update sprint doc, edit content index.

-Mikael: fix smulbox header and footer
+Mikael: Fix smulbox header and footer.

 Khaled: Smallfixes on contact page.